deepakag5/Bayesian-Inference/Download_JAGS/README.md

-## Additional Notes
+## Additional Notes (For Mac OS users)

-Sometimes graphs are not displayed when we run program with RStudio (especially for MAC OS).
+Sometimes graphs are not displayed when we run program with RStudio

 For that please download X11 :